By Stephen C. Schultz

 At Oxbow Academy, our therapeutic approach acknowledges the critical role of attachment in both the development and treatment of PSB.
 We integrate attachment-based interventions into every aspect of our program, helping students build healthy relationships and establish a secure sense of self.
 Our approach includes:

 Individual and Family Therapy: We guide students in exploring their early attachment experiences, understanding how these have shaped their behaviors, and developing healthier relational patterns.
+Our CSAT-certified therapists specialize in addressing sex addiction and compulsive sexual behavior in adolescents.
 Family therapy plays a key role in repairing and strengthening relationships with caregivers.

-Experiential and Relationship-Based Therapy: Through activities such as equine therapy, adventure therapy, and mentorship programs, students learn trust, empathy, and emotional attunement in real-life settings.
+Experiential and Relationship-Based Therapy: Through activities such as equine therapy and adventure therapy, students develop trust, empathy, and emotional attunement in real-life settings.
+Experiential therapy for troubled youth has been instrumental in promoting emotional healing and self-awareness at Oxbow Academy.

 Restoring Connection, Building Hope